By George Beccaloni

-Interestingly, Wallace is depicted in two woodcut illustrations in his book The Malay Archipelago.
-The woodcut showing him most clearly is “Ejecting an intruder” (right).
+Interestingly, Wallace is depicted in three woodcut illustrations in his book The Malay Archipelago.
+The one showing him most clearly is “Ejecting an intruder” (right).
 However, the picture of him is very small and the details of his outfit are difficult to make out (below).
 It looks like he is wearing an open necked shirt (minus cravat), a wide-brimmed hat and white trousers.

 In a letter from Sarawak in 1855 he describes the collecting equipment he carried with him whilst out hunting insects:

 "To give English entomologists some idea of the collecting here, I will give a sketch of one good day's work.
 Till breakfast I am occupied ticketing and noting the captures of the previous day, examining boxes for ants, putting out drying-boxes and setting the insects of any caught by lamp-light.
 About 10 o'clock I am ready to start.
 My equipment is, a rug-net [this is a misprint for “bag-net”1, which was what he called his net elsewhere], large collecting-box hung by a strap over my shoulder, a pair of pliers [wide, flat tweezers] for Hymenoptera [ants, bees & wasps], two bottles with spirits, one large and wide-mouthed for average Coleoptera [beetles], &c., the other very small for minute and active insects, which are often lost by attempting to drop them into a large mouthed bottle.
 These bottles are carried in pockets in my hunting-shirt, and are attached by strings round my neck; the corks are each secured to the bottle by a short string."